 The Society has a distinguished pantheon of past Presidents and Patrons, including Philip Pullman and Kathleen Raine.
-Our current president is the celebrated poet, author, performer and playwright Kae Tempest and our patrons are Neil Gaiman and Alan Moore.
-We also keenly support the work of the Blake Cottage Trust and have an outpost in the only other surviving Blake property at 17 South Molton Street, London.
+Our current president is the celebrated poet, author, performer and playwright Kae Tempest and our patrons are Neil Gaiman, Alan Moore and Mike and Kate Westbrook.

 We are in a direct line of descent from the Blake Society founded in 1912 by Thomas Wright.
 This earlier incarnation was inspired by a suggestion made by W.B.Yeats and Edwin Ellis, editors of the first full edition of Blake’s work.
 Members included other early Titans of Blake studies: Geoffrey Keynes, Joseph Wicksteed, Dr Greville MacDonald, and the president Sir William Blake Richmond K.B.
 Women were strongly represented in the membership although, unlike the Society today, noticeably absent from the Trustees of 1912.
 Miss E. Harnden was a member, giving her address as ‘Blake’s Cottage, Felpham, Sussex’.
 Members hailed from England, Scotland, France, Portugal, South Africa, Canada and Tokyo.
 Today’s members span six continents.

 Their motto was: “Blessed are those who are found studious of literature… Such have their lamps burning and such shall shine as the stars.” – Letter from Blake to Flaxman, 1801.

 The contemporary Blake Society and friends at the unveiling of Blake’s gravestone in 2018.